 Research internships can either be undertaken for academic credit (current University of Sydney students only) or as a paid position.
 If you wish to take the internship for academic credit, you must enrol in USSC3703 (undergraduate) or USSC6205 (postgraduate) in semester 1 2018.
 For paid positions, applicants do not need to be current students at the University of Sydney, though current students are welcome to undertake the internship as a paid position if they do not wish to gain academic credit.

-Research interns will normally be expected to work two days per week starting in February 2018.
+Research interns will normally be expected to work two days per week.